serhandulger/FLO_RFM_Segmentation/README.md

 # FLO_RFM_Segmentation

 ########################################
-###### WHAT IS FLO ?
+ WHAT IS FLO ?
 ########################################

-“””FLO operates in the retail shoe industry.
+FLO operates in the retail shoe industry.
 It provides service with a total of over 100 stores in 21 countries, mainly in Azerbaijan, Albania, Saudi Arabia, Kosovo, Jordan, Kazakhstan, Uzbekistan, Iraq and Georgia.
-FLO Retailing also continues to open and grow stores in the African continent.”””
+FLO Retailing also continues to open and grow stores in the African continent.

 ########################################
-###### (Business Problem)
+ Business Problem
 ########################################

-""" FLO wants to set a roadmap for sales and marketing activities.
+FLO wants to set a roadmap for sales and marketing activities.
 It is necessary to segment  the customers  based on the values of them just before making any decision and investment plan for marketing & customer experience strategies.
 Our project will help FLO to segment their customers to be able to detect their customer segments based on customers’ values.
-"""

 ########################################
 # Dataset Story